-This documentation is for Mlxtran for the Monolix Suite 2016R1
+This documentation is for Mlxtran for the Monolix Suite starting at 2016R1

 MlxTran is a declarative, human-readable language for the description of the structural and statistical elements of non-linear mixed effects model typically found in pharmacometrics modelling and simulation.
 MlxTran is used for data exploration with Datxplore, for model exploration with Mlxplore, for parameter estimation with Monolix and for simulation with Simulx.

 Mixed effects modelling with